 Beverly is a very small city located in the state of New Jersey.
 With a population of 2,559 people and three constituent neighborhoods, Beverly is the 407th largest community in New Jersey.
-Beverly has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Beverly was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Beverly in 2010 was $25,862, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,448 for a family of four.
+The per capita income in Beverly in 2010 was $24,210, which is low income relative to New Jersey, and middle income relative to the rest of the US.
+This equates to an annual income of $96,840 for a family of four.
 However, Beverly contains both very wealthy and poor people as well.

 The most common language spoken in Beverly is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Portuguese.